 To run a ParaTime node make sure to first set up a Validator node.
 Then, set up a trusted execution environment (TEE), if you want to run confidential ParaTimes.
 After that, proceed to the Run a ParaTime node.

 If you are building a service on top of the Oasis Network, you will simply want to set up your own Non-validator node and (optionally) a ParaTime client node.
 This way, your service will not depend on third party endpoints which can be behind a traffic limiter, can go down unexpectedly, or they can have some more CPU-intensive queries disabled which you would like to use.

 📄️ Validator Node

 📄️ ParaTime Node

-These instructions are for setting up a non-validator node.
+These instructions are for setting up a ParaTime node which participates in one or more ParaTime compute committees.
+If you want to run a ParaTime client node instead, see the instructions for running a ParaTime client node.
 If you want to run a validator node instead, see the instructions for running a validator node.
-Similarly, if you want to run a ParaTime node instead, see the instructions for running a ParaTime node.
+Similarly, if you want to run a non-validator node instead, see the instructions for running a non-validator node.